FIFA

 Learning how Fifa works

 Internal processes for such large federations take a lot of time to learn.
-To execute this project successfully, I had to become one of the FIFA team and undergo training.
-BUT, isn't that the best part of UX 😉.
+To execute this project successfully, I had to become one of the FIFA team and undergo rigorous training.
+BUT, isn't learning the best part of UX 😉.

 Enterprise system

-This is my first time working on an enterprise system, and the whole perspective is different.
-We are not chasing clicks or retention - we needed to build something functional for power users.
+We were not chasing clicks or retention - we needed to build something functional for power users.

 Legacy everything